stepin104514/factorial/README.md

-# This code adds sum of two numbers
+# This code finds factorial of a number